twilight-rs/twilight/CONTRIBUTING.md

 to access data within the error.
 The return types for any source errors are `dyn Error`, which allows us to update dependencies without breaking the public API.

-Normally, the fields of the error type are not public, as they can be accessed through the provided methods.
-However, in some cases, you may need to make the types `pub` or `pub(crate)`.
+Normally, the fields of the error struct are not public, as they can be accessed through the provided methods.
+However, in some cases, you may need to make the struct fields `pub` or `pub(crate)`.

 Any new error implementations must follow this pattern: